Juliet Wells

 Contact Details

-Juliet has a wide-ranging practice spanning public law, commercial law, group litigation, international law, and costs and litigation funding.
+Juliet is a sought-after junior with a wide-ranging practice spanning public law, commercial law, group litigation, international law, and costs and litigation funding.
 Many of her cases involve issues at the intersection of those areas.

 Specialisms